propublica/sunlight-congress/upcoming_bills.md

   "chamber": "senate",
   "source_type": "senate_daily",
   "legislative_day": "2013-01-21",
+  "scheduled_at": "2013-01-15T12:24:51Z",
   "range": "day",
   "context": "The Senate stands in recess under the provisions of S.Con.Res.3.
 The Senate will meet at 11:30am on Monday, January 21, 2013 for the Joint Session for the Inaugural Ceremonies.", "url": "http://democrats.senate.gov/2013/01/21/senate-floor-schedule-for-monday-january-21-2013/" }
 {% endhighlight %}

+\* **scheduled_at**
+The exact time at which our systems first spotted this bill on the schedule in this chamber and on this legislative day.
+Currently, we [check the schedules every 15 minutes](https://github.com/sunlightlabs/congress/blob/master/config/cron/production.crontab).

 \* **legislative_day**
 The legislative day this bill is scheduled for.
 Combine with the `range` field to understand precision.
 May be null.